A Brief Intro to SSH

 Table of Contents

-It's most commonly used to securely remote-login to a server and execute some commands, move data between servers, etc. There is multiple software that implement the SSH protocol, one of the most widely used being OpenSSH and is the one that comes pre-installed with Ubuntu for instance.
+It's most commonly used to securely remote-login.
+What that means, it's basically a person with access to a computer and a secret text file, on a random computer, that wants access to another computer to.
+There is multiple software that implement the SSH protocol, one of the most widely used being OpenSSH and is the one that comes pre-installed with Ubuntu for instance.

 Some other noteworthy points: